 The research is mixed-method: Manfredi is building the workers’ collaboration network from resumes and concurrently interviewing theatre workers of any profile to understand their working conditions, the inequalities happening in the sector, and how differently they engage with different elements of the theatre ecosystem.

 As industry partner for this study, Creative United is supporting Manfredi with access to contacts and knowledge within the creative and cultural industries to assist him with his research – from networks and databases, to survey information and policy, consultation and research reports.

 Do you work within the theatre sector?

-We are helping Manfredi to collect data and are looking for people working within the sector to answer this short survey and make a valuable contribution to this research.
+We are helping Manfredi to get in contact with people working within the sector to set up one interview and make a valuable contribution to this research.
+Click on the button below to fill out one brief survey to provide your contacts details for him to get quickly in touch with you and arrange a meeting together.
 You can click on Manfredi’s profile to the left to find out more about his research.